Importance of Definitions for Safety Management System

-The line between consequences and risk occurrence is often vague, but in general consequences are quantitative (they have specific numbers attached to them), whereas risk occurrences tend to be more qualitive (they are described in a narrative).
+The line between consequences and risk occurrence is often vague, but in general, consequences are quantitative (they have specific numbers attached to them), whereas risk occurrences tend to be more qualitative (they are described in a narrative).
 As an example:

 - (Risk Occurrence) Aircraft very hard landing causing damage to tail assembly;

-- (Consequences) Stock shares fall by $12 million after nationwide media coverage of incident; tail damage cost of $1.2 million.
+- (Consequences) Stock shares fall by $12 million after national media coverage of incident; tail damage cost of $1.2 million.

 How Do Risk Controls Mitigate Exposure

-Risk controls are resources you use to prevent, detect, and correct safety issues.
+Risk controls are resources you used to prevent, detect, and correct safety issues.
 These resources can be:

 - People, such as by providing specific types of training